-Allow O3C:
+Allow 03C:

-- One-click: This is the default setting.
+- One-click: The default setting.
 Press and hold the control button on the device to connect to an O3C service over the internet.
 You need to register the device with the O3C service within 24 hours after you press the control button.
 Otherwise, the device disconnects from the O3C service.
-Once you register the device, Always is enabled and the device stays connected to the O3C service. - Always: The device constantly attempts to connect to an O3C service over the internet.
-Once you register the device, it stays connected to the O3C service.
+Once you have registered the device, Always is enabled and the device stays connected to the O3C service. - Always: The device constantly attempts to connect to an O3C service over the internet.
+Once you have registered the device, it stays connected to the O3C service.
 Use this option if the control button on the device is out of reach. - No: Disables the O3C service.